hoshinoyutaka/pagerank_assignment/README.md

 # Making a simple Search Engine
 This is a set of programs that emulate some of the key functions of a search engine.
-We basically want to crawl a web site,
-compute the ranks of the collected pages and visualize the network on a graph.
+We basically want to crawl a website, compute the ranks of the collected pages and visualize the network on a graph.

 More specifically:
 1. The first step is to construct a web-crawler(see **spider.py**).
-The program crawls a site, pulls the series of pages and their hyperlinks into the database(named '**spider.sqlite**') and records the links between pages.
+The program crawls a site, pulls the series of pages and their hyperlinks into the database(named '**spider.sqlite**'), and records the links between pages.
 The process is restartable, so you can collect more and more pages of different sites without re-crawling already existing ones.
 Here is a sample run, with each iteration we choose randomly amongst non-visited pages:
     ```
     Enter web url or press Enter: https://www.tinymixtapes.com